maricsnel/WeeklySQLChallenge/Week 3.md

 WHERE plan_id = 4;
 ```

-This query calculates the number and percentage of customers who have churned (subscribed to plan_id 4), providing insights into the customer retention rate.
+- The `COUNT(DISTINCT Customer_ID)` function calculates the count of unique customer IDs in the "subscriptions" table for customers who have churned (plan_id = 4).

+- Inside the `ROUND` function, the division calculation `(COUNT(DISTINCT Customer_ID)::numeric / (SELECT COUNT(DISTINCT Customer_ID) FROM Foodie_fi.subscriptions) * 100)` calculates the percentage of churned customers out of the total distinct customer count.

+- The `WHERE plan_id = 4` clause filters the data to include only rows where the "plan_id" is 4, representing churned customers.

 | churnedcustomers | percentage    |
 | 307             | 30.7          |